Equipment module stable¶

 yes (4-state lifecycle, 3-state condition) |

-A Family is the device-class abstraction: "RotaryStage", "Camera", "Hexapod", "Mirror", "TriggerFPGA".
+Family is the device-class abstraction: "RotaryStage", "Camera", "Hexapod", "Mirror", "TimingController".
 It carries the affordance set (what device-level primitives this class supports) and the JSON Schema that constrains the operational settings any Asset of that class may carry.
-An Asset is one physical instance: a Site, a beamline, a detector, a sample changer.
-Assets form a single-parent tree through parent_id; an Asset may belong to multiple Families simultaneously (a camera-on-a-mount belongs to both Camera and MountedDevice), and each membership widens what the Asset's settings dict may contain.
+Model is the vendor catalog entry that names a specific manufacturer plus part number and declares which Families that catalog row belongs to.
+Asset is one physical instance: a beamline, a detector, a sample changer.
+Assets form a single-parent tree through parent_id; an Asset may belong to multiple Families simultaneously, and each membership widens what the Asset's settings dict may contain.
+An Asset may optionally bind to a Model, in which case the Asset's family set must be a subset of the Model's declared families.

 Value Objects¶